umake/make/README.md

 #### Portability ####

-This Makefile is currently being tested under projects developed mainly in C++ within Ubuntu Linux, Arch Linux and MAC OS X. Tests have already been done in purely C and C/C++ projects.
+This Makefile is currently being tested under projects developed mainly in C++ within Ubuntu Linux, Arch Linux, MAC OS X and Windows.
+Tests have already been done in purely C and C/C++ projects.
 To report compatibility problems, check the session below.